Baghouse: Operation

 Most baghouses use long, cylindrical bags (or tubes) made of woven or felted fabric as a filter medium.
 For applications where there is relatively low dust loading and gas temperatures are 250 F or less, pleated, nonwoven cartridges are sometimes used as filtering media instead of bags.

-Dust-laden gas or air enters the baghouse through hoppers and is directed into the baghouse compartment.
+Dust-laden gas or air enters the baghouse and is directed into the baghouse compartment.
 The gas is drawn through the bags, either on the inside or the outside depending on cleaning method, and a layer of dust accumulates on the filter media surface until air can no longer move through it.
-When a sufficient pressure drop (ΔP) occurs, the cleaning process begins.
+The bags must be cleaned to allow filtration to work.
 Cleaning can take place while the baghouse is online (filtering) or is offline (in isolation).
 When the compartment is clean, normal filtering resumes.
 Baghouses are very efficient particulate collectors because of the dust cake formed on the surface of the bags.
 The fabric provides a surface on which dust collects through the following four mechanisms: